Urbint raises $20 million for AI that predicts power grid risks

-Urbint, a startup developing AI-powered solutions for infrastructure and utility safety, today announced it has raised $20 million in equity financing.
-The company plans to use the capital to scale products and expand into new markets and countries, with the goal of delivering “quantifiable” improvements in worker well-being.
+Urbint, a startup developing AI-powered solutions for infrastructure and utility safety, today announced it has raised a $20 million round.
+The company will use the capital to scale products and expand into new markets and countries, with the goal of delivering “quantifiable” improvements in worker well-being.

-During the early days of the pandemic, energy companies around the U.S. were forced to send workers home to reduce the spread of infection.
+In the early days of the COVID-19 pandemic, energy companies around the U.S. were forced to send workers home to reduce the spread of infection.
 This exacerbated many of the industry’s longstanding challenges, like how to minimize risks from severe weather, aging infrastructure, and workforce turnover while identifying threats that could cause high-consequence outages to facilities like hospitals and nursing homes.

 Urbint taps AI to anticipate and prevent catastrophic power failures, with models of the world and machine learning that enable risk-driven decision-making.
 Its Lens for damage prevention product incorporates per-incident algorithmic risk scoring, and it performs analyses of areas where high damage is likely to occur on a given day of the week.
 Lens also offers a holistic view of construction projects to reveal hidden potential hazards, with day-ahead occupational risk scores and insights informed by work histories, schedules, and site condition models.
-Lens also serves as a system of record for job hazards analysis, contractor qualifications, incident management system events, interventions and outcomes, and site inspection logs, making safety information readily available to simplify workflows.
+Lens also serves as a system of record for job hazard analysis, contractor qualifications, incident management system events, interventions and outcomes, and site inspection logs, making safety information readily available to simplify workflows.

 From the Lens dashboard, which is cloud-based and cross-platform, employees can assign, monitor, and document intervention work across their service territories.
 Lens overlays internal data on worksites, activities, and contractors, with external conditions sourced from Urbint’s proprietary models that account for weather, traffic, air quality, and more.
 Operators can lean on Lens to predict work call volumes and make staffing and scheduling decisions for emergency response operations.
 The platform makes daily predictions on call volume for emergency work orders up to seven days in advance, with predictions by geographical areas or service centers.